 - ½ cup vegan butter, room temperature (I like Earth Balance Sticks)

-- 2 tbsp almond milk, oat and cashew work too
+- 2 tablespoon almond milk, oat and cashew work too

 - ¼ cup granulated sugar, for rolling and coating